wynessgp/sqa-risk-recreation/docs/requirement/setup_phase_use_cases.md

 ### Basic Flow
 1. Each user selects a color
-2. The system gives each user 40 Infantry pieces, decreased by 5 for each additional user above 2 (up to 6 users)
+2. The system gives each user
+    - 40 Infantry pieces if there are 2 users
+    - 35 Infantry piece if there are 3 users
+    - 30 Infantry pieces if there are 4 users
+    - 25 Infantry pieces if there are 5 users
+    - 20 Infantry pieces if there are 6 users
 3. Each user rolls a die, the user who rolls the highest number places an Infantry piece onto any territory on the board to claim that territory
+4. The system displays the updated board with the user’s army shown on their selected territory
-4. Each user takes turns placing an Infantry piece onto any unoccupied territory on the board
+5. Each user takes turns placing an Infantry piece onto any unoccupied territory on the board
-5. The system displays the updated board with the user’s army shown on their selected territory
+6. The system displays the updated board
-6. Repeat steps 4 and 5 until all 42 territories have been claimed
+7. Repeat steps 5 and 6 until all 42 territories have been claimed
-7. Users take turns placing one additional army in the territories they already occupied
+8. Users take turns placing one additional army in the territories they already occupied
-8. The system displays the updated board
+9. The system displays the updated board
-9. Repeat steps 7 and 8 until everyone runs out of armies
+10. Repeat steps 8 and 9 until everyone runs out of armies
-10. The system shuffles and displays the pack of cards
+11. The system shuffles and displays the pack of cards

 ### Alternate Flow - Tie For Highest Die Number
 From basic step 3: